IbrahimEmad11/MammoDetect/README.md

+Here’s an updated version of the README file to include the histopathology dataset and clarify that the project trains on both mammography and histopathology data:

+---

 # MammoDetect: Breast Cancer Detection Using Convolutional Neural Networks (CNN)

 ## Project Overview

-MammoDetect is a machine learning project designed to detect breast cancer from mammography images using CNN models.
-It utilizes the **CBIS-DDSM** dataset, a comprehensive collection of breast images, and aims to classify images based on cancerous and non-cancerous findings.
+MammoDetect is a machine learning project designed to detect breast cancer using CNN models, leveraging both **mammography** and **histopathology** datasets.
+The primary focus is to classify breast images into cancerous and non-cancerous categories.
+The model is trained on both **CBIS-DDSM** mammography images and a histopathology dataset containing Invasive Ductal Carcinoma (IDC) regions, which are critical for cancer detection and grading.

 ---